Nan0NJ/rent-my-car/README.md

 cd rent-my-car
 ```
 2. Install Dependencies:
-Navigate to the project directory and run the following command to install all necessary dependencies:
+Navigate to the project directory and run the following command to install all necessary dependencies (in front-end and back-end if needed):
 ```bash
 npm install
 ```